adonisjs/v5-docs/content/guides/database/debugging.md

-Lucid emits the `db:query` event when debugging enabled globally or for an individual query.
+Lucid emits the `db:query` event when debugging is enabled globally or for an individual query.

 You can enable debugging globally by setting the `debug` flag to `true` inside the `config/database.ts` file.